 When selling a home, it is customary to take stock of what it has and value it accordingly.
 There are times when what is not in the home has merit as well.

-Many times during my real estate career I have counseled home homeowners through the process of selling their home.
+Many times during my real estate career which started in 1993 I have counseled owners through the process of selling their home.
 My goal is to impart wisdom and experience so to make their journey successful, satisfying, and tolerable.
 No matter how much information I share with them, it does little to lessen the burden of the physical part of moving.

 As the time of settlement approaches, I often hear the phrase “I can’t believe how much stuff is in this home.”
 Yes, we Berks Countians know how to collect stuff and put in the far recesses of our home only to be discovered when we decide to move.